SFe-Team-was-taken/SFe/sfe-specification-4.0u6.md

 #### Supported compression formats for samples (Update 5)

 Currently, SFe Compression requires any compressed samples to be in these formats:
-- wav (essentially uncompressed)
+- wav (in container, essentially uncompressed)
 - ogg
 - opus
 - flac

-- mp3
+If your sample is as raw data without a wav container, then read "Using both compressed and uncompressed samples in the same file" for more information.

 #### Unsupported features